piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 ## Software Quality Assurance best practices, processes, and techniques for successful software delivery.

-**Software Quality Assurance Activities**
+### Software Quality Assurance Activities

 For SQA to effectively evaluate the quality of a software product in order to enforce adherence to industry standards and follow the accepted processes and procedures during software development, certain activities have to be followed and executed.
 These are;-

-**Creating an SQA Management Plan:**
+### Creating an SQA Management Plan

 Laying down a proper plan of how the [Software Quality Assurance](https://piusmwilson.com/software-quality-assurance-beyond-the-basics) will be executed throughout the software project development is very very important.
 This is where things like a [Software Quality Assurance](https://piusmwilson.com/software-quality-assurance-beyond-the-basics) approach the team will follow, best-fit engineering activities to be carried out and ensuring the right team with a fitting talent mix has been chosen is considered.

-**Setting the Checkpoints:**
+### Setting the Checkpoints

 SQA teams should endeavour to set up different checkpoints which they can base on to evaluate the performance and quality of the project using collected data at each checkpoint/project stage.
 This ensures that quality inspection is consistent and all tasks are progressing as per the schedule.

-**Measure change impact:**
+### Measure change impact

 Measuring Change impact on the software project is important for decision-making on how the team progresses on the project.
 Usually, changes made to correct defects/errors (fix bugs) sometimes reintroduce more errors, therefore measuring change impact can aid in establishing parameters for regression testing to check if the new changes compatibility with the entire project.

-**Apply Software Engineering Techniques:**
+### Apply Software Engineering Techniques

 Such as;-

 - Interviews for gathering information and  **FAST**  (_Functional Analysis System Technique which aids in thinking about the problem objectively & identifying the scope of the project by showing the logical relationships between functions_) can help a software designer achieve high-quality specifications.
 - Preparing the project estimation using techniques like  **WBS**  (work breakdown structure),  **SLOC**  analysis (_source line of codes;- a metric in software engineering used to measure the size of a software product by counting the number of lines in the text of the software's source code._ ), and  **FP**  ( _functional point;- a unit of measurement used to express the amount of business functionality, the software product provides to a user._ ) estimation.

-**Executing Formal Technical Reviews:**
+### Executing Formal Technical Reviews

 Conducting a Formal Technical Review (FTR) can help in detecting defects/errors in the early phases of SDLC and also reduces task repetitions in later phases can be done as a way to evaluate the quality and design of the prototype.
 This would consist of a series of meetings held with the technical staff to discuss the actual quality requirements of the software and the design quality of the prototype.

-**Having a Multi-Testing Strategy:**
+### Having a Multi-Testing Strategy

 Software engineering teams should not rely on a single testing approach, but instead, have a systematic multi-testing strategy, where multiple types of testing are performed so that the software product can be tested well from all angles to ensure better quality.

-**Enforcing Process Adherence:**
+### Enforcing Process Adherence:**

 This activity insists on the need for process adherence as well as sticking to the defined procedures during the software development process in order to deliver quality software.

-**Maintaining records and reports:**
+### Maintaining records and reports:**

 It's important for software engineering teams e.g. developers, testers, Business Analysts, and [SQA Engineers](https://piusmwilson.medium.com/being-a-good-software-quality-assurance-engineer-9e229eba89d6) to regularly document all changes and activities that occur in the software development lifecycle for purposes of [software quality assurance](https://piusmwilson.com/a-basic-understanding-of-software-quality-assurance).

-**Managing good relations:**
+### Managing good relations:**

 In the working environment, making & managing good relations with other teams involved in the project development is very important.
 Bad relations between the SQA team and the development team will impact the project directly & indirectly.

-**Software Quality Assurance Plan**
+## Software Quality Assurance Plan

-The software quality assurance plan is comprised of procedures, techniques, and tools that are employed to make sure that a product or service aligns with the requirements defined in the SRS (_ **software requirement specification** _).
+The software quality assurance plan is comprised of procedures, techniques, and tools that are employed to make sure that a product or service aligns with the requirements defined in the SRS (_**software requirement specification**_).

-A good [SQA](https://piusmwilson.medium.com/a-basic-understanding-of-software-quality-assurance-307317b82867) plan document should at least have a;- Purpose section, a Reference section, a software configuration management section, a problem reporting, and corrective action section, a Tools, technologies, and methodologies section, a code control section, a records collection, maintenance, and retention section, as well as a testing methodology.
+A good SQA plan document should at least have a;- _Purpose section, a Reference section, a software configuration management section, a problem reporting, a corrective action section, a Tools, technologies,_ and _methodologies section, a code control section, a records collection, maintenance,_ and _retention section,_ as well as _a testing methodology_.

-**The Software Quality Assurance process.**
+## The Software Quality Assurance process

-A typical SQA process in [Software Engineering](https://piusmwilson.com/software-engineering-a-business-technology-enthusiast-beginners-guide) follows a Design, Test, Deploy, support, and feedback which is similar to [PDCA](https://piusmwilson.com/how-to-plan-do-check-act-your-professional-growth) a four-step approach (
+A typical SQA process in Software Engineering follows a _Design, Test, Deploy, support, and feedback_ which is similar to [PDCA]() a four-step approach (

 - **Plan** : _Decide on a course of action for system changes_,
 - **Do** : _Perform a test on the software system_,